-In 2015, the Compensation Committee substantially revised the cash incentive bonus program for Executive Officers and other employees for Fiscal Year 2016 and going forward, placing emphasis on shared Company-wide goals in order to more directly align cash incentive bonus awards with overall Company performance.
+In 2015, the Compensation Committee substantially revised the cash incentive bonus program for Executive Officers and other employees for Fiscal Year 2016 and going forward, placing emphasis on shared Companywide goals in order to more directly align cash incentive bonus awards with overall Company performance.
 The new program also provided for increased bonus payout potential of up to 150% of target in the event that Company performance significantly exceeds target expectations in 2015 and 2016, and provides for increased bonus payout potential of up to 250% in 2017 and 2018, with the Compensation Committee also setting appropriately challenging targets in order for Executive Officers and employees to receive the higher potential payouts.
-In approving these changes, the Compensation Committee took into consideration input from the Company's Executive Officers, discussions with an executive compensation consulting firm, a review of the compensation programs of the Company's peer group, and information from incoming executives regarding their past compensation Assessments" below.
+In approving these changes, the Compensation Committee took into consideration input from the Company's Executive Officers, discussions with an executive compensation consulting firm, a review of the compensation programs of the Company's peer group, and information from incoming executives regarding their past compensation structures.
+The engagement of the executive compensation consulting firm and the Company's peer group are more fully detailed under the heading "Compensation Assessments" below.
 The Compensation Committee believes that this change in the cash bonus incentive program ensures greater alignment and focus on common goals, which will result in higher long-term performance by the Company.

-The Company's 2017 shared Company-wide goals consisted of achieving: (1) certain depletions targets in 2017, which were weighted as 60% of the goals; (2) certain EBIT targets, which were weighted as 20% of the goals; and (3) certain resource efficiency and cost savings targets, which were weighted as 20% of the goals;
+The Company's 2017 shared Company-wide goals consisted of achieving: (1) certain depletions targets in 2017, which were weighted as 60% of the goals; (2) certain EBIT targets, which were weighted as 20% of the goals; and (3) certain resource efficiency and cost savings targets, which were weighted as 20% of the goals.7

 The 2017 cash incentive bonus goals for our Executive Officers were based entirely on the level of achievement of the targets for these Company-wide goals, whether the Chairman/CEO Goals or the Company Goals.
 Bonus goals for other employees were based on a combination of the Company Goals and other individual goals related more specifically to their respective job roles and potential impact on the Company's growth.
-Bonus payouts were determined in accordance with a scale that provides for between 0% and 250% payout, based on the Company's performance against the targets of the Company Goals.
-Assessment of the achievement of the Company Goals is within the purview of the Compensation Committee.
+Bonus payouts were determined in accordance with a scale that provides for between 0% and 250% payout, based on the Company's performance against the targets of the Company Goals.8 Assessment of the achievement of the Company Goals is within the purview of the Compensation Committee.